Dezzelshipc/VampireSurvivorsFiles/README.md

 ## Unpacker (v0.10)

-Run [unpacker.py](unpacker.py).
-It can unpack images, get language strings and split them to different files and languages, unpack images based on data files and make them with unifed names, making (almost correct) animations of characters and enemies.
+Run [unpacker.py](unpacker.py) with [run.bat](run.bat).
+It can unpack images, get language strings and split them to different files and languages, unpack images based on data files and make them with unified names, making (almost correct) animations of characters and enemies.

 ### Getting started